Original Celtics: Early years

-1925–1930: ABL success
+1926–1930: ABL success

-American Basketball League owners meeting during the summer of 1926 were generally pleased by the results of the league's inaugural session.
-Only Buffalo had not signed up for the second season.
-League President Joe Carr had signed three new members in Baltimore, New York, and Philadelphia.
+During the summer of 1926, the team owners of the American Basketball League that were meeting up with each other were generally pleased by the results of the league's inaugural session.
+Following the expulsion of the Boston Whirlwinds by the end of the first half of that season due to a dispute over player contracts, only the Buffalo Bisons had decided to not sign up for the second season there.
+Not only that, but league president Joseph Carr had signed three new members to help expand the league for their goal of having the ABL become a national basketball league with new teams in Baltimore, New York, and Philadelphia.
 The latter two were of particular importance to the league's credibility.
-Two Philadelphia boxing promoters, Jules Aronson and Max Hoff were recruited by Carr to finance the team and Eddie Gottlieb was hired to run the team.
-The situation in New York was considerably less clear.
-The Original Celtics signed to represent New York, but they were reluctant recruits at best.
-After last season, Carr had banned any ABL team from playing games against the Celtics, drying up some of their most lucrative exhibition dates.
-In the past, such a tactic would not have intimidated the Celtics, but they were already under financial stress due to the June indictment of owner Jim Furry for embezzling $190,000 from a New York business.
+Two Philadelphia boxing promoters, Jules Aronson and Max Hoff were recruited by Carr to finance the team and Philadelphia Sphas team owner Eddie Gottlieb was hired to run the team, which originally was named the Philadelphia Quakers before later being rebranded as the Philadelphia Warriors by the second half of the season.
+However, the situation in New York was considerably less clear than what was going on out in Philadelphia.
+The Original Celtics franchise were originally signed to represent the state of New York, but they were reluctant recruits, at best.
+After the previous season, Carr had banned any ABL team from playing games against the Original Celtics, thus drying up some of their most lucrative exhibition dates in the process.
+Such a tactic would not have intimidated the Celtics in the past, but they were already dealing with financial stress due to the June indictment of owner Jim Furey for embezzling $187,000 from a New York department store business that he was a major part of at the time called the Arnold Constable Corporation.

-Then, in early October, just a month before the ABL season was to get underway, the Celtics bolted to the newly organized National Basketball League.
-The new league operated solely in and around the metropolitan New York City, but despite its geographical limitations was stocked with some of the best players in the country.
-After pulling off a coup by signing the Original Celtics, the NBL brashly raided ABL rosters for additional players.
+Then, in early October, just a month before the ABL season was supposed to get underway, the Celtics bolted to the newly organized National Basketball League (which was not related to the NBL that would eventually become a predecessor to the present-day NBA).
+That new league operated solely in and around the metropolitan New York City, but despite its geographical limitations was stocked with some of the best players in the country.
+After pulling off a coup by signing the Original Celtics away from the ABL, the NBL brashly raided the ABL's rosters for additional players into their league as well.